Jump to Sections:

 I hope to add some of these zero waste boxes to the shop later in the year, but working up to being able to cover the cost.

-- For bubble wrap, bubble mailers, and air filled bags: try posting for free on buy nothing or Facebook classifieds page, as small business owners and artists may be able to use upcycled materials for shipping.
+Try posting for free on buy nothing or Facebook classifieds page, as small business owners and artists may be able to use upcycled materials for shipping.
 You can also check with local boutiques, furniture stores, and places that ship breakable items to see if they'll take it.

 METAL RECYCLING IN NEW ORLEANS